brage

 Key topics we’ll cover:

-Segmentation—also known as customer segmentation, audience segmentation, or market segmentation—is a process where marketers create and target audiences that have specific shared characteristics in common, such as a customer’s location, income level, favorite products, etc.
+Segmentation—also known as customer segmentation, audience segmentation, or market segmentation—is a process where marketers create and target audiences that have specific shared characteristics in common, such as a customer’s location, age, app usage patterns, favorite products, etc.

 There are four main types of segmentation: